 Explore new offerings

 Offering a new service has the potential to open up an additional revenue stream.
-In order to get a better gauge on unmet needs in your industry, interview current clients and look at what others are doing in industries that share the same market or similar characteristics to yours.
+In order to better gauge unmet needs in your industry, interview current clients, and look at what others are doing in industries that share the same market or similar characteristics to yours.